 - do not identify matters that are the subject of legal proceedings or would break a court order

 - do not make comments that are irrelevant to the topic being discussed

-- abide by the Code of Conduct, and the protocols for online media participation(social media) if you are an Australian public servant.
+- abide by the Code of Conduct, and the Personal Behaviour on Social Media fact sheet if you are an Australian public servant.